slarmoo/.github/profile/simon/simonReact/simonReact.md

 }
 ```

 At this point the application should support navigating to the different components.
-When you reach this point with your startup, make sure that you commit your changes.

 ![Routing](routingComponents.gif)

+This is a big milestone.
+If you are following along then congratulations on getting this far.
+When you are porting your application make sure you commit your changes to Git.

 ## Converting to React components